I Make Music.

-I make all kinds of music, for all kinds of reasons.
-And I do lots of music-related stuff: I teach songwriting, I co-host a radio show (about music), and I create music for television and film (and sometimes for commercials) but the main thing I do?
+I make all kinds of music.
+And I do music-related stuff: I teach songwriting, and I create music for television and film.
+But the main thing I do, the thing I love the best?
 I write songs for myself.

-So far, I have three solo (post-Jitters) albums to my name.
-My latest, “Unpopular Pop,” was released in the spring of 2017.
-I’m already working on my fourth (stripped-down acoustic trio), and my fifth (co-writes with an interesting list of artists) right now with more than half a dozen songs in the can, and half a dozen more ready to record.
+So far, I have four solo (post-Jitters) albums to my name.
+My latest, “The Impossible Dream,” is being slow-released in the spring of 2023.
+And I’m already working on my fifth (co-writes with an interesting list of other artists) right now.

 You might also want to check out a few of my songs here: